 How do I run Windows or Windows programs on my Mac?

-On a Mac, you can install software that allows you to run Windows and Windows applications.
-Several different methods are available:
+On a Mac, you have several options for installing software that allows you to run Windows and Windows applications:

 - To dual-boot between OS X and Windows, use Apple's Boot Camp.
 This approach provides the most compatibility with Windows software and peripherals, but does not allow you to run Windows and Mac OS X applications at the same time.